European Cemetery: Legend

-During 1899-1902 AD, British sent hundreds of Boer prisoners to Sri Lanka, India and other colonies.
-Many of the prisoners were kept at Ambala Jail.
-Few of the Boer prisoners couldn't return to their country and died in Ambala, India.
-Twenty of them got buried in the European Cemetery.
-The rest had an agreement to join hands with British to fight against Blacks.
-The graves of Boers has their name inscribed at European Cemetery.
+During the period from 1899 to 1902, the British sent hundreds of Boer prisoners to Sri Lanka, India and other colonies.
+Many of these prisoners were kept at Ambala Jail.
+A number of Boer prisoners never returned to their country and died in Ambala.
+Twenty Boers were buried in the European Cemetery.
+A commemorative pillar was erected to mark their graves.
+The surviving Boers came to an agreement with the British to fight jointly against the Blacks.

-European Cemetery is also the resting place of some of the last East India Company officials served in India.
+The European Cemetery is also the resting place of some of the last East India Company officials who served in India.